ChiekoN/Flutter-localization_app/README.md

 #### 1-1.
 Internationalizing labels/messages

 In this project, I made this app available in two languages: English and Japanese.
 Messages and labels can be displayed in English/Japanese based on the user's selection or the device setting.
-If the language being set on the device is other than English/Japanese, this app automatically selects English as the default language.
+When the language being set on the device is other than English/Japanese, this app automatically selects English as the default language.

 To implement internationalization, I followed the procedure written in Flutter official documentation:
  - [Internationalizing Flutter apps](https://docs.flutter.dev/ui/accessibility-and-internationalization/internationalization)